Home Sarah Hughes Who We Help Support Us ︎

 The Sarah Hughes Trust supports the

-Guardian and Observer’s Positive Action work placement scheme.
+Guardian Positive Action Scheme.

 Through our fundraising in Sarah’s name, the Sarah Hughes Trust provides financial support for participants each year – helping those from across the country, who don't have connections to London, to cover the accommodation costs for the duration of their placement.